Why some Americans don’t celebrate Thanksgiving - NewsBreak

 Americans are frequently guilty of cultural appropriation in their celebrations

-One of the many issues with the holiday is its depiction in schools, with young children often taught about Thanksgiving through crafts and drawings.
-However, in addition to depictions of turkeys, the Mayflower and the Pilgrims, many children decorate Native American headdresses, which frequently bare no resemblance to the headdresses, clothes and feathers worn by the Wampanoag tribe, the tribe that encountered the Pilgrims.
+Young children are taught about Thanksgiving in school, where they often learn of the first feast through crafts and drawings.
+In addition to depictions of turkeys, the Mayflower and the Pilgrims, many children decorate Native American headdresses – which frequently bare no resemblance to the headdresses, clothes and feathers worn by the Wampanoag Indians.

-These inaccurate historical references have been perpetuated year after year, making the battle for equality and accurate representation an ongoing one for Native Americans in America.
+These inaccurate historical references are perpetrated each year, making the battle for equality and accurate representation an ongoing one for Native Americans in America.

 People disagree about when the first Thanksgiving happened

-Most Americans think the three-day celebration between the Pilgrims and the Wampanoag tribe in 1621 in Plymouth, Massachusetts, was the first Thanksgiving.
+Most Americans think the three-day celebration between the Pilgrims and the Wampanoag Indians in 1621 in Plymouth, Massachusetts was the first Thanksgiving.
 The Pilgrims and their Native American neighbours had signed a mutual protection treaty the spring before and the feast was in honour of a successful first harvest.

 But from the Pilgrims’ point of view, the first Thanksgiving – meant to be a day set aside for prayer and worship – took place in July 1623.
 Governor William Bradford declared a day of Thanksgiving to give thanks for the rain that had ended a drought and saved their harvest.